danielmurray/adaptiv/README.md

 We were right back to where we started, however we felt we were on to something.
 We figured if the step jerk could adapt to the user, and the situation, the algorithm would be better suited to count steps.
 So we developed a method to do just that...

 ###Adaptive Step Jerk Threshold
 The intuition of this method is to allow the algorithm to adapt to the user's gait.
 We accomplish this by dynamically updating a step jerk average threshold, *SJA*, each time a step is detected.
-A step being defined as a step jerk, *j*, greater than 65% of the *SJA*. *SJA* being defined as the step jerk sum, *SJS*, divided by the numer of step jerks, *i*.
+A step being defined as a step jerk, *j*, greater than 65% of the *SJA*. *SJA* being defined as the step jerk sum, *SJS*, divided by the number of step jerks, *i*.

 <p align="center">
   <img src="https://raw.github.com/danielmurray/adaptiv/master/imgs/condition.png" />